pottenwalder/S3App/README.md

 # initialization

-You need to use a Php 5.3 or above server in order to use this application
+You need to use a Php 5.3 or above with server of your preference in order to use this application

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)